Kill All the Poppies

 There’s no way to ever win against the Taliban if the heroin trade is left to flourish.

 Opium unifies the enemies of American interests in Afghanistan.
 Poppy cultivation feeds power to the Taliban, drug lords, and corrupt officials.
-That power grew dramatically in 2017 — up 87 percent in one year to 9,000 metric tons, according to the latest report by the U.N.
-Office of Drugs and Crime.
+That power grew dramatically in 2017 — with production up 87 percent in one year to 9,000 metric tons, according to the latest report by the United Nations Office on Drugs and Crime.

 The new policy will use force to destroy the terrorists and establish security so Afghans can “build their own nation.”
 That said, achieving these goals will require one thing more — eradicating opium production.
 According to Afghan President Ashraf Ghani, “Without drugs, this war would have been long over.
 The heroin is a very important driver of this war.”